Access and Participation Statement 2019

 Effective & Targeted Marketing

 The college has carried out a great deal of targeted marketing to make sure that potential students are fully aware of the Higher Education offer.
 The HE section of the college has a presence at all the college open days, which is particularly important since often potential students turn up unsure what the next step is and whether they are capable of a HE course.
 HE specific open days and evenings are extending as student numbers grow to ensure there is a distinct HE experience in college.
+For all of our final year level 3 students we give a progression talk specifically aimed at breaking down barriers associated with progression to HE and helping students understand the breadth for L4 options.
+We celebrate our HE students’ success publicly within our Higher Awards and Celebrating Success evenings and through mentoring programmes with lower level students.

 Fair & Effective Admission Policy